Flyers beat defending champs in OT, extend win streak to 4

 Owen Tippett, Tyson Foerster and Sean Walker also scored goals for the Flyers (9-7-1), who have outscored opponents 17-9 in this four-game run.
 They have yet to trail during their streak.

+"The biggest thing that has happened here in the beginning of the season is I think the group is close," head coach John Tortorella said.
+"It's a better locker room.
+I'm not going to jump up and down and think we've got all this solved because it's not going to happen that way.
+We're going to have some struggles as the year goes on but the major step that we made was just changing that locker room.
+I think that helps us.
+And I think we're going to need that type of help with the strength of that room when we go into dips and losing streaks and all of that, because we will."

-Tippett (one goal, one assist), Couturier (one goal, one assist) and Travis Sanheim (two assists) had multi-point games.
+Tippett (one goal, one assist), Couturier (one goal, one assist) and Travis Sanheim (two assists) had multi-point games Saturday.

 The Flyers split their two-game regular-season series with the Golden Knights (13-3-2).
 Both games were decided by one goal.